-The Export Control Office completes and submits the required reporting on behalf of the UO.
-The office collects potentially reportable transactions from individual units and aggregates the data to determine if reporting thresholds have been met.
+The Export Control Office compiles, completes, and submits required foreign financial disclosures to the federal government on behalf of the UO.
+The office collects potentially reportable transactions from individual units across campus and aggregates the data to determine if reporting thresholds described below have been met.

 Department Responsibilities